ngrx/platform/projects/ngrx.io/content/guide/store/recipes/angular-elements.md

 ng g library my-counter
 ```
 2. Follow the instructions in the [Getting Started Guide](guide/store#installation) to create a new counter store complete with actions, reducer, and module.
-3. The only difference here is split the code for increment, decrement and reset in the sepearate component.
+3. The only difference here is to split the code for increment, decrement and reset into sepearate component.
 4. Rename `app.module.ts` to `counter.module.ts` file and add the below code.
 <code-example header="src/lib/counter.module.ts" path="store-elements/projects/my-counter/src/lib/counter.module.ts">
 </code-example>
-In the above code, we have added all the components in `entryComponents` array as we need to render these components as Angular Elements.
+In the above code, we have added all the components in `entryComponents` array.This ensures the components are available for rendering as Angular Elements.In addition, inside the `constructor`, `createCustomElement` must be called for each component that will be used as an Angular Element.
-Also inside `constructor` you may notice `createCustomElement`, this is used to register the Angular Components as Angular Elements.

 ### Creating Applications